veden/Rampant/README.md

 - Pathfinding - Unit groups will use potential fields to perform only single step pathfinding allowing for efficient and dynamic pathing
 - Peace mode - If something sets peace mode, Rampant will respect it
 - Ion Cannon Reaction - Firing the Ion Cannon will cause nests around the blast site to form into an attack wave and agitate all biters
-- Item Collector + Technology to unlock it - An entity that collects the items on the ground around itself

 # Planned Features